GingerJono/airflow/README.md

 This codebase uses [uv](https://docs.astral.sh/uv/) as a project and package manager.
 Install this as per the documentation[here](https://docs.astral.sh/uv/getting-started/installation/).

+New dependencies can be added with `uv add <dependency>`, or `uv add --dev <dependency>` for dev dependencies.
+After updating dependencies the `requirements.txt` file for the deployment should also be updated by running `uv pip compile pyproject.toml -o ./deployment/requirements.txt`

 ### Linting

 This codebase uses [ruff](https://docs.astral.sh/ruff/) for both linting and code formatting.
 The easiest way to run it is through uv, and it is specified as a project dependency for this.